 The second show was a variation of The Little Mermaid, and the donations were split between a neighbor with spina bifida and an organization for individuals with Down Syndrome.
 The total money raised was $1,200.
 Considering the success of that show, Brooke decided to continue on and do a third which was a talent show.
 The talent show was in honor a fellow church parishioner who was hit by a car and currently suffers brain damage.
 The cast (that grew from 12 to 20) raised $800 for her.
 Brooke was considering this to be the last show, but in December 2016, news struck that a local family lost their home due to an explosion.
 After learning they went to the same church as Brooke, she knew that it was time to do another show.
 The community was very involved with this show, and 30 kids participated.
 They ended up raising $4,000 for this family.
 The fifth show was Seussical Jr. There were two performances and about 500 people came to see the 40+ cast members.
 The grand total raised was $4,000 all going towards a playground at SOS Children’s Village in Lockport.

 BBP has since migrated over to Christ Community Church of Lemont.
 "Beauty and the Beast Jr" has been the most successful show to date.
 60+ kids and teens were in the show, drawing in an audience of almost 1,000 people.
 This large audience raised $6,800 for a local elementary girl with cancer.

 Brooke Ferricks is the founder and director of Brooke's Backyard Productions.
-She has been a part of musical theatre since she was seven years old, and has been in over fourty musicals.
-Currently, she is a junior at Lockport Township High School, and is a member of the national honors society, treasurer of the executive choir council, and vice president of her choir.
-Outside of school, Brooke enjoys hiking, playing with her dog, and having dance parties with her friends :)
+She has been a part of musical theatre since she was seven years old, and has been in over forty-five musicals.
+Currently, she is a senior at Lockport Township High School, and is president of her choir and secretary for the Executive Choir Council.
+She is also a student leader for the program, WyldLife.
+In her scarce free time, Brooke enjoys hiking, baking, and practicing piano.